SNAP Benefits in Wyoming: How to Apply and Qualify

 How to Use Your SNAP Benefits in Wyoming

-Once you're approved for SNAP, it's time to learn how to use your benefits, including what you can buy and where.
+Once you're approved for SNAP, you'll need to know how to use your benefits, including what you can buy and where.

 What is an EBT Card and How to Use it?